simiolabs/ViSi-Genie-BBB-Library/README.md

 # Installation #

-Simply copy the file uLCD.py to your directory and import the library adding "import uLCD" to top of the file.
+Simply copy the file uLCD.py to your directory and import the library adding "import uLCD" to the top of the file.

 # Working example #
 Once you added the library, go ahead and control your GUI.
 Here's an example of how to use it: